 Until recently, mullahs (trained Muslims holding official posts) acted as village witch doctors, performing ceremonies and reciting spells to drive out madness or to cure sickness.

-The Kurd have long been a people in search of national identity.
+Kurds have long been a people in search of national identity.
 They need to know that their true identity can only be found in Jesus.
 Prayer for their spiritual eyes to be opened is critical if they are to find salvation.